24 Sep Migraine

 - Seek treatment for symptoms of depression and anxiety.

 If you are experiencing multiple headaches or your headaches are affecting your everyday activities, it is important to see your GP for a proper diagnosis.
 A GP may refer to a neurologist to explore preventative treatment options.

 Treatment for chronic migraines is funded under the pharmaceutical benefits scheme (PBS) for patients meeting specific criteria.
 Pain relieving, muscle relaxant injections (often used to smooth facial wrinkles) are indicated for a range of neurologic diseases, including spasmodic torticollis, dystonia, blepharospasm, hemifacial spasm, and chronic migraine.

 Eligibility for PBS funded migraine injection therapy:

 For chronic migraine patients to confirm eligibility, a questionnaire and headache diary (for at least one month) will need to be completed prior to their appointment.

 Our neurologist at Brighton Spinal Group is Dr Lynette Kiers.
 Speak to your GP to discuss if you qualify for Medicare PBS benefits for migraine treatment.

-Lynette Kiers is a consultant neurologist and the Director of Clinical Neurophysiology at the Royal Melbourne Hospital.
-Lyn is one of two neurologists managing the bolinum toxin clinic at RMH for the treatment of neurologic disorders.
-In addition to expertise in clinical neurophysiology for diagnosis of peripheral nerve pathology, she has over 10 years’ experience with botulinum toxin injections for a range of neurologic diseases including hemifacial spasm, blepharospasm, cervical dystonia, dystonic tremor, spasticity, axillary hyperhydrosis and chronic migraine.
+Dr Lynette Kiers is a consultant neurologist and the Director of Clinical Neurophysiology at the Royal Melbourne Hospital.
+Lyn is one of two neurologists managing the botulinum toxin clinic at RMH for the treatment of neurologic disorders.
+In addition to expertise in nerve conduction studies for diagnosis of peripheral nerve pathology, she has over 10 years’ experience with injections for a range of neurologic diseases including hemifacial spasm, blepharospasm, cervical dystonia, dystonic tremor, spasticity, axillary hyperhydrosis and chronic migraine.